DSCD-Nav: Dual-Stance Cooperative Debate for Object Navigation: Conclusion

 \section{Conclusion}

 In this paper, we propose DSCD-Nav, a training-free dual-stance cooperative debate framework where TSU and SIB cross-check shared candidate actions under partial observability.
-NCA arbitration integrates both stances into a final action, with lightweight micro-probing triggered under persistent near-direction disagreement to validate competing preferences at low risk.
-Experiments on ObjectNav and GOAT show consistent gains in success and path efficiency with reduced exploration redundancy, and ablations verify each component.
+NCA arbitration integrates both stances into a final action, with lightweight micro probing triggered under persistent near-direction disagreement to validate competing preferences at low risk.
+Experiments on ObjectNav benchmarks demonstrate consistent improvements in success and path efficiency with reduced exploration redundancy, while ablations verify the contribution of each component.
+Real-world robot experiments further validate the effectiveness of DSCD-Nav in physical environments.